 Overall, partnerships will allow you to expand and extend your reach to new audiences.
 They’re also a great way to build up contacts and a community around your shared interests and fields.

 With only so much time in the day, you want to be spending your time on the to-do list items that matter most.
-Consider outsourcing tasks like bookkeeping or content writing that will free you up to deliver your services more effectively (and help more people).
-You could also invest in software or tools to help you be more efficient.
+Once your business is up and running, consider outsourcing tasks like bookkeeping or content writing that will free you up to deliver your services more effectively (and help more people).
+You can also invest in software or tools to help you be more efficient.